Sleeping Pill Addiction Treatment

-Withdrawal symptoms will typically begin within the first 24 to 72 hours (1-3 days).
-Side effects may present as anxiousness or restlessness, irritability, and mood swings.
+Withdrawal symptoms typically begin within the first 24 to 72 hours (1-3 days).
+Side effects may include anxiety or restlessness, irritability, and mood swings.

-For those with a more severe substance use problem with sleeping pills, they may also experience nausea and vomiting during these early stages.
+Those with a more severe substance use problem with sleeping pills, may also experience nausea and vomiting during these early stages.

 Detox: Days 4-10

 After the first few days, insomnia is likely to return and can often be worse than it was for you originally (rebound insomnia).
 Anxiety may persist as well.

 Tremors, dizziness, and excess sweating are likely the most intense during this second phase.